-If you have children you will be familiar with hours over many years spent at a playground.
-Living close to a good playground where both children and busy parents can relax is greatly valued.
+Playgrounds are essential for children.
+With children, you would be familiar with hours spent at a playground.
+Living close to a good playground is of greatly valued.
 If you are out on the bike, why not ride there.
 For small kids, this will be the local playground, however, if they are older there may be a “play space” close by.

 The “play space” concept seems to be quite new in the ACT.
 It is a playground but unlike a traditional playground not only for small kids.
 The “play space” offers activities for all ages from young children to adults.
 It is an outdoor recreational area, packed into a small space.
 Larger ones will include an area the size of a basketball court for ball sports.
 Some include a circular grassed area big enough for cricket or frisbee with tables and BBQ facilities on one side.
 There may be toilets – but strangely not always – and this would be best corrected.